Nurture your infant plants with Plantic

 Every plant has its drawback which stands as a barrier in the process of growth.
 Plantic makes customized solutions for every plant which removes the barrier and helps the plant grow.
 Plantic has introduced unique solutions like water storing crystals, total plant care combo, seed starter, bloom drop, green drop, hydroponic, etc which nurtures plants while promoting plant growth.
 They are also launching a different variety of seeds like fruit seeds, vegetable seeds, herb seeds, desi seeds, flower seeds, etc which indeed aids the plant's health.

-"We at plantic believe in nurturing every plant with extreme love and care.
+"We at Plantic believe in nurturing every plant with extreme love and care.
 Mother nature is the solution to all our problems, which is why caring for her is extremely important.
 We use absolutely no harsh chemicals or harmful substances in our products.
 All our products are scientifically proven to be safe for the plants and are made with utmost honesty and love.
-We aim to promote planting across the globe along with nurturing mother nature," said XYZ of Plantic.
+We aim to promote planting across the globe along with nurturing mother nature," said Pankaj Singh, Director of Marketing, Plantic.

 Plantic has always cared for the environment, that's why they chose only eco-friendly blends for plants.
 Their true organic ingredients provide loving care and nourishment to plants and also maintain soil health.
 They developed a few of the finest organic gardening products that work in harmony with nature, grow beautiful gardens, and make a greener world for a sustainable future.